JuliaOpt/MathProgBase.jl/docs/src/apireference.md

 ### Constraint Attributes

-These attributes are associated with constraints.
+List of attributes associated with constraints.
 Calls to `getattribute` and `setattribute!` should include as an argument a single `ConstraintReference` or a vector of `ConstriaintReference{T}` objects.
-By convention, the name of a variable attributes begins with `Variable`.

 ```@docs
 ConstraintPrimalStart
 ConstraintDualStart